KogiMobileSAS/fastlane/README.md

 To start using `fastlane` run `fastlane init` in your project folder which will start an assistant and set up `fastlane`.
 For more information check the official [instructions](https://github.com/fastlane/fastlane#quick-start)

-After you have `fastlane` configured in your project add to the beggining of the `Fastfile` in the `fastlane` folder the following line:
+After you have `fastlane` configured in your project add to the beginning of the `Fastfile` in the `fastlane` folder the following line:

 ```ruby
 import_from_git(url: 'https://github.com/KogiMobileSAS/fastlane.git')